minio/docs/source/operations/install-deploy-manage/minio-operator-console.rst

    The ZIP archive contains status, events, and log information for each pool on the deployment.
    The archive also includes a summary yaml file describing the deployment.

-   |subnet| users can upload this file for analysis by MinIO Engineers.
+   |subnet| users relying on the commercial license should register the MinIO tenants to their SUBNET account, which can be done through the Operator Console.

 Tenant Registration
 -------------------